columbusacademy/ca-hackathon-2026-starter-pack/README.md

 ## Tips for Success

-- **Get the MVP working first** — stories appearing is the priority, then add features
+- **Get the Base Project working first** — stories appearing is the priority, then add features
 - **Test after every change** — save, check the browser, repeat
 - **Use the browser console** — press F12 > Console to see errors
 - **Read the comments in the code** — they explain everything